inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 The third cluster will be our "Observability" cluster, and likewise to the previous two, Prometheus is also up and running here.

-Installing Prometheus and all the components can be done in several ways, but the most common way is to install it using the Prometheus Operator or the official Helm charts.
+Installing Prometheus and all the components can be done in several ways, but the most common way is to install it using the Prometheus Operator or the official Helm Charts.

 ``` bash
 $ kubectx